HIV and Women

 Does HIV affect women?

-The most common way that women get HIV is through sex with a male partner who has HIV without using a condom.
+The most common way that women get HIV is through sex with a male partner who has HIV without using condom.
 Most women who have HIV know that they are HIV positive, but some women are not getting the HIV care and treatment they need.

 What factors put women at risk for HIV?